-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Session One: Earning, Employment, and Income Students learn that healthy personal finances require planning and managing.
+Session Descriptions Social Studies Standards (Economics and Financial Literacy) Financial Literacy Standards Common Core ELA Students learn that healthy personal finances require planning and managing.
 They begin to analyze the financial implications of their educational and career choices as a basis for understanding the relationship between earnings and personal finance.
 Students also explore how their decisions can affect other people with whom they have relationships and practice using healthy behaviors to discuss shared financial decisions.
 Students will: Explain how values, priorities, and educational goals can affect career decisions.
 Identify employment options that align with your priorities and values.
 Recognize how your financial decisions can affect others.
-Use healthy relationship behaviors to discuss shared financial decisions.
-Personal Finance 1.1 Explain controllable factors involved in personal finance.
-1.2 Analyze factors that affect take-home pay.
+11. Income is determined by many factors including individual skills and abilities, work ethic and market conditions.
+2. Financial responsibility involves life-long decision-making strategies which include consideration of alternatives and consequences.
+3. Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one's earning potential and employability.
 Grades 9-12 9-12 RI.4 9-12.RI.6 9-12.W.3-4 9-12.SL.1-3 9-12.L.1-4 Session Two: Budgeting Students investigate the importance of budgeting and how to plan for staying within a budget.
 They review characteristics of a healthy relationship and explore how shared budgeting creates opportunities to talk about equality, independence, and respect.
 Students will: Recognize the importance of making and keeping a budget or spending plan.
 Identify categories of expenses on a budget.
 Explain how to use a budget to clarify shared financial decisions with another person.
 Prioritize expense categories on a budget.
-Personal Finance 2.2 Differentiate among various money management tools 2.3 Generate a system to organize finances and maintain records.
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
+14. A personal financial plan includes financial goals and a budget, including spending on goods and services, savings and investments, insurance and philanthropy.
+6. Financial responsibility includes the development of a spending and savings plan (personal budget).
 Grades 9-12 9-12 RI.1 RI 4 9-12.RI.6 9-12.W.4 9-12.SL.1-3 9-12.L.1-4